svegalopez/cli-tool/README.md

 # CSV to Database

 This is a tool for inserting data from a csv file to a database.
+Is was designed to support large files.

 ## Quick Start